 The Streets Where You Live: Gord Downie contributed vocals to this Buried Heart Project for the benefit of the women of Vancouver's downtown east side.

-Gord Downie And The Country Of Miracles: Gord Downie's side project performed Neil Young's When You Dance I Can Really Love and Tonight's The Night, Creedence Clearwater Revival's Fortunate Son, and Bob Dylan's Going, Going, Gone and Nobody 'Cept You during their 2003 tour.
+Gord Downie And The Country Of Miracles: Gord Downie's side project performed Neil Young's When You Dance I Can Really Love, and Tonight's The Night, Creedence Clearwater Revival's Fortunate Son, and Bob Dylan's Going, Going, Gone, Nobody 'Cept You and If You Gotta Go, Go Now (thanks Andrew Patriarche) during their 2003 tour.

 On The Farm: